metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_module_v1beta1_manifest.md

 Optional:

-- `args` (List of String) Arguments to the entrypoint.The container image's CMD is used if this is not provided.Variable references $(VAR_NAME) are expanded using the container's environment.
-If a variablecannot be resolved, the reference in the input string will be unchanged.
-Double $$ are reducedto a single $, which allows for escaping the $(VAR_NAME) syntax: i.e. '$$(VAR_NAME)' willproduce the string literal '$(VAR_NAME)'.
-Escaped references will never be expanded, regardlessof whether the variable exists or not.
-Cannot be updated.More info: https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#running-a-command-in-a-shell
+- `args` (List of String) Arguments to the entrypoint.
+The container image's CMD is used if this is not provided.
+Variable references $(VAR_NAME) are expanded using the container's environment.
+If a variable cannot be resolved, the reference in the input string will be unchanged.
+Double $$ are reduced to a single $, which allows for escaping the $(VAR_NAME) syntax: i.e. '$$(VAR_NAME)' will produce the string literal '$(VAR_NAME)'.
+Escaped references will never be expanded, regardless of whether the variable exists or not.
+Cannot be updated.
+More info: https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#running-a-command-in-a-shell
 - `command` (List of String) Entrypoint array.
-Not executed within a shell.The container image's ENTRYPOINT is used if this is not provided.Variable references $(VAR_NAME) are expanded using the container's environment.
-If a variablecannot be resolved, the reference in the input string will be unchanged.
-Double $$ are reducedto a single $, which allows for escaping the $(VAR_NAME) syntax: i.e. '$$(VAR_NAME)' willproduce the string literal '$(VAR_NAME)'.
-Escaped references will never be expanded, regardlessof whether the variable exists or not.
-Cannot be updated.More info: https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#running-a-command-in-a-shell
+Not executed within a shell.
+The container image's ENTRYPOINT is used if this is not provided.
+Variable references $(VAR_NAME) are expanded using the container's environment.
+If a variable cannot be resolved, the reference in the input string will be unchanged.
+Double $$ are reduced to a single $, which allows for escaping the $(VAR_NAME) syntax: i.e. '$$(VAR_NAME)' will produce the string literal '$(VAR_NAME)'.
+Escaped references will never be expanded, regardless of whether the variable exists or not.
+Cannot be updated.
+More info: https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#running-a-command-in-a-shell
-- `env` (Attributes List) List of environment variables to set in the container.Cannot be updated. (see [below for nested schema](#nestedatt--spec--device_plugin--container--env))
+- `env` (Attributes List) List of environment variables to set in the container.
+Cannot be updated. (see [below for nested schema](#nestedatt--spec--device_plugin--container--env))
-- `image_pull_policy` (String) Image pull policy.One of Always, Never, IfNotPresent.Defaults to Always if :latest tag is specified, or IfNotPresent otherwise.Cannot be updated.More info: https://kubernetes.io/docs/concepts/containers/images#updating-images
+- `image_pull_policy` (String) Image pull policy.
+One of Always, Never, IfNotPresent.
+Defaults to Always if :latest tag is specified, or IfNotPresent otherwise.
+Cannot be updated.
+More info: https://kubernetes.io/docs/concepts/containers/images#updating-images
-- `resources` (Attributes) Compute Resources required by this container.Cannot be updated.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--device_plugin--container--resources))
+- `resources` (Attributes) Compute Resources required by this container.
+Cannot be updated.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--device_plugin--container--resources))
 - `volume_mounts` (Attributes List) VolumeMounts is a list of volume mounts that are appended to the default ones. (see [below for nested schema](#nestedatt--spec--device_plugin--container--volume_mounts))

 <a id="nestedatt--spec--device_plugin--container--env"></a>